Steve Kerr's Interesting Quote On Klay Thompson's Eventual Return

 "Klay's gonna start when he comes back," Kerr said.
 "I'm not gonna mess around, bring him off the bench for a period of time, I'm not doing any of that.
 He's gonna start."

-The Warriors are currently tied with the Phoenix Suns for the best record in the entire NBA at 27-7 in 34 games this season.
+The Warriors are currently 27-7 in 34 games, and one of the best teams in the entire NBA.

 Related stories on NBA basketball